Poojithasala/Retail-Sales-Performance/README.md

 # 📊 Retail Sales Performance Analysis
 **Using Excel, SQL & Power BI**

+---

 ## 🔹 Project Overview
 This project focuses on analyzing retail sales data to understand overall business performance, customer behavior, and product trends.
 The complete analysis is done using:
 - Excel for data cleaning & preprocessing
 - SQL for data extraction & querying
 - Power BI for interactive dashboard visualization

-The goal of this project is to convert raw retail data into meaningful business insights.
+The goal of this project is to transform raw retail data into meaningful business insights for better decision-making.

 ---

 ## 🔹 Tools & Technologies Used
 - **Microsoft Excel** – Data Cleaning & Preparation
 - **SQL Server** – Data Analysis using Queries
-- **Power BI** – Data Visualization & Dashboard Creation
+- **Power BI Desktop** – Data Visualization & Dashboard Creation
 - **GitHub** – Project Hosting & Version Control

 ---